Corona measures in the Netherlands

 Other corona measures differ per the phase of the disease and per region.
 You will find a complete overview of the current measures on the website of the National Institute for Public Health and the Environment (RIVM) or on www.government.nl.

 The Dutch borders are open for travellers from EU and Schengen area countries and, with residence permit or approval letter, travellers from non EU countries.
-However, if you travel from a high risk area you and your possible relatives aged 13 and above will need to show a negative covid-19 test upon arrival in the Netherlands.
-The Dutch government provides information on the requirements for this test.
+However, if you travel from a high risk area you and your possible relatives aged 12 and above will need to show proof of vaccination, proof of recovery or a negative test result upon arrival in the Netherlands, The Dutch government provides information on the requirements for this test.
+If you are travelling by air you must fill in a health declaration (only when aged 13 or above) and carry it with you.

-Moreover, and regardless of the test outcome, 10 days of self-quarantine are mandatory in a number of cases.
+Moreover, 10 days of self-quarantine are mandatory in a number of cases.
 You can check if this is the case for you with this quarantine travelcheck.
 The period of 10 days may be shortened if you do a PCR test on day 5 and the result is negative.
+From 22 September 2021 onwards fully vaccinated travellers will no longer have to self-quarantine upon travelling from a very high risk area.

 Everybody with covid-19 symptoms can be tested.
 You can even get a test if you think that you have been in contact with a covid-19 patient.
 Just plan an appointment at www.coronatest.nl or call 0800-1202.
 Have your BSN ready as this will be asked.